ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup, arranging storage and choosing service IPs.md

 ## Beginning with Ghost

-From the services listed in the [**G018** guide](G018%20-%20K3s%20cluster%20setup%2001%20~%20Requirements%20and%20arrangement.md#ghost), let's begin with the publishing platform **Ghost**.
+From the services listed in the [chapter **G018**](G018%20-%20K3s%20cluster%20setup%2001%20~%20Requirements%20and%20arrangement.md#ghost), let's begin with the publishing platform **Ghost**.
 Since deploying it requires the configuration and deployment of several different components, the procedure for deploying Ghost is split in five parts, being this chapter the first one of them.

 In this part, you will see how to outline the setup of your Ghost platform, then work in the arrangement of the storage drives needed to store Ghost's data, and finally choose some required IPs.